airbytehq/airbyte/docs/connector-development/tutorials/custom-python-connector/6-incremental-reads.md

 Then we'll implement the `stream_slices` method, which will be used to partition the stream into time windows.
 While this isn't mandatory since we could omit the `end_modified_at` parameter from our requests and try to read all new records at once, it is preferable to partition the stream because it enables checkpointing.

-This might mean the connector will make more requests than necessary during the initial sync, and this is most visible when working with a sandbox or an account that does not have many records, the upside are worth the tradeoff because the additional cost is negligible for accounts that have many records, and the time cost will be entirely mitigated in a follow up section when we fetch partitions concurrently.
+This might mean the connector will make more requests than necessary during the initial sync, and this is most visible when working with a sandbox or an account that does not have many records.
+The upside are worth the tradeoff because the additional cost is negligible for accounts that have many records, and the time cost will be entirely mitigated in a follow up section when we fetch partitions concurrently.
 ```python

     def stream_slices(self, stream_state: Mapping[str, Any] = None, **kwargs) -> Iterable[Optional[Mapping[str, any]]]: